-Bachelor of Arts in Economics and Finance
+Bachelor's in Economics and Finance in Rome

 The Bachelor of Arts in Economics and Finance has been accepted into the CFA Institute University Recognition Program.
 This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provide students with a solid grounding in the CBOK and positions them well to sit for the CFA exams.
 For more information, contact Dr. Mary Merva, CFA.